jiry17/SuFu/README.md

 For data listed in Table 3, `run_exp` will recalculate them and print them to the standard output.

-**Note**: There may be some small differences between the results listed in our paper and the reproduced ones because there exists randomness.
+**Note**: If you don't use *gurobi*, there may be some differences between the results listed in our paper and the reproduced ones because of the performance differences between ILP solvers.
+However, this does not affect the significance of our experimental results.
+If you use *gurobi*, there can also be some small differences due to randomness.